 Red – These types differ significantly from ISFPs, so a relationship between them may require quite a bit of work.

 Choosing a professional path is not a simple task.
 Many factors go into our career choices.
 For a job to be fulfilling, it’s usually not enough that it pays well or that it provides long-term opportunities for advancement.
 Most of us spend a sizable chunk of our day at work, so for a job to be truly fulfilling it has to align with our interests and aptitudes.
-The MBTI system provides a way for us to understand our natural talents and proclivities and helps us make sensible career choices.
+The 16 personalities system provides a way for us to understand our natural talents and proclivities and helps us make sensible career choices.

 ISFPs live in the moment and like to be spontaneous.
 But they sometimes struggle with long-term planning and seeing things in perspective.
 This can mean that they are prone to impulsive decisions that don’t always align with their best interests when it comes to their career path.
 To help ISFPs make more informed choices, we’ve compiled a list of best career matches and careers to avoid for this personality type.